dslmeinte/evan-lang/documentation/Design.md

 The inspiration for this choice comes from one of Lisp's main virtues: its *homoiconicity* which means very loosely that the language's concrete syntax is a data type in the language itself, so a program in that language can manipulate other programs in that language or even itself.

-## Some design guidelines
+## Execution == evaluation

+Evan "works" by providing the *evaluator* with *any* JSON input, and optionally an object table: see the documentation of [External Objects](./ExternalObjects.md).
+The evaluator then tree-transforms this JSON according to the following rules:

+1. Objects which have a string-valued property `$sType` are processed by their respective evaluation function (defined in the `evaluators` namespace in `src/core/evaluator.ts`).

+	A. 	This evaluation *never* throws but returns something sensible: either an issue object or `undefined` (which corresponds loosely to e.g. Scala's `None`).

+	B. The individual evaluation functions determine whether recursion into sub-values of sTyped objects happen.

+2. All other values (so also objects which are not "sTyped") are returned as-is.

+### On type checking

-* Evaluation does type checking and does not rely the program statically checking out OK!
+* Evaluation does (some) type checking - which obviously happens at runtime.
-* A separate type checker mimics the evaluator but computes and checks typing statically: this should help the developer beyond what's reasonable in terms of unit tests.
+* A separate type checker (once it exists) mimics the evaluator but computes and checks typing statically: this should help the developer beyond what's reasonable in terms of unit tests.
-* Execution does not throw but returns something sensible, an issue object or `undefined` (which corresponds loosely to e.g. Scala's `None`).
-	Receiver of any one of these types of values has to decide what to do them on a case-by-case basis.
+* Evan is not statically typed, but could at some point become optionally-typed.